Electronic rock makes a return to the spotlight for Yuma Uchida‘s stellar new single “Comin’ Back“.

-There are the rock elements in those muffled guitar riffs in the background alongside the deep live drums in the chorus.
+There are rock elements in those muffled guitar riffs in the background alongside the deep live drums in the chorus.

 Then you have the electronica side of the song, with the verses counting with a dubstep-influenced beat and synths painting the soundscape.
-The buildup to the guitar solo in the bridge is led by electronica, making quite the interesting mix.
+The buildup to the guitar solo in the bridge is led by electronica, making quite an interesting mix.

 The chorus is where you can find the rock elements in full bloom, packing quite the punch on top of its heavily bass-driven sound.